 A route survey is a detailed document that is separate from the permit.

-The route survey provides detailed information about the route and any hazards along it.
-The route survey ensures that the planned route can be safely traveled, and provides a step-bystep guide for the load movement team during the move itself.
+The route survey provides detailed on about the route and any hazards information about the route and any hazards along it.
+The route survey ensures that the planned route can be safely traveled, and provides a step-by-step guide for the load movement team during the move itself.